History of Papua New Guinea: Ethnic tensions

-Numerous Chinese have worked and lived in Papua New Guinea, establishing Chinese-majority communities.
-Chinese merchants became established in the islands before European exploration.
+Numerous Chinese have worked and lived in Papua New Guinea, establishing Chinese-majority communities, and Chinese merchants became established in the islands before European exploration.
 Anti-Chinese rioting involving tens of thousands of people broke out in May 2009.
 The initial spark was a fight between ethnic Chinese and Papua New Guinean workers at a nickel factory under construction by a Chinese company.
 Native resentment against Chinese ownership of numerous small businesses and their commercial monopoly in the islands led to the rioting.
-The Chinese have long been merchants in Papua New Guinea.
-On the same year, Papua New Guinea asked various southeast Asian nations for their support for Papua New Guinea's full membership bid in the ASEAN.
-Indonesia supported the bid after Papua New Guinea supported Indonesia's hold on its Papua region.
-However, Christian-majority Philippines and Buddhist-majority Thailand, Vietnam, and Cambodia have expressed displeasure over Papua New Guinea's anti-LGBT laws, stating that equality-friendly Timor-Leste would most likely be a more feasible ASEAN member state in the future.